ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IWaypointCategory.rst

 IWaypointCategory
 =================

-.. py:class:: IWaypointCategory
+.. py:class:: ansys.stk.core.stkobjects.aviator.IWaypointCategory

    object

    Interface used to access the waypoints in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IWaypointCategory

 Overview
 --------